Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Regressing Gabor Fields

 where $\epsilon$ is the gradient noise facilitating exploration, $\lambda_\text{noise}$ controls the noise magnitude, $\lambda_\text{lr}$ is the learning rate, and $\textbf{I}$ is an image sampled from the training dataset $\mathcal{I}$.
 In practice, we compute the gradients over 32 renderings and use the Adam \cite{Kingma2014AdamAM} optimizer update for $\nabla_{\mathbf{g}} \mathbb{E}_{\textbf{I}\sim\mathcal{I}}[\mathcal{L}(\mathbf{g}; \mathbf{I})]$.
 We follow Kheradmand et al. \shortcite{kheradmand20243d} and only add gradient noise for the centers $\mu$.
 The noise term is given by

-where $\alpha$, $\Sigma$ is the primitive's weight and covariance, $t$ is a hyperparameter and set to $1e-6$, which we later use as a threshold to determine primitives to be resampled.
+where $\alpha$, $\Sigma$ is the primitive's weight and covariance, $t$ is a hyperparameter and set to $1e-6$, which we later use as a threshold to determine primitives to be resampled through the MCMC optimization framework.
 The $\text{sigmoid}$ term reduces noise around the threshold to ensure a smooth decay for subsequent resampling.
-Essentially, we inject anisotropic noise identical to the primitive's Gaussian envelope. \paragraph{Resampling Primitives} For a stable optimization, it is crucial to ensure that the resampled primitives blend well into the current asset.
-The underlying idea is to teleport "dead" primitives (weight $\alpha_i < 1e-6$) to alive primitives and update their parameters to minimize visual change.
+Essentially, we inject anisotropic noise identical to the primitive's Gaussian envelope.

+\paragraph{Resampling Primitives} For a stable optimization, it is crucial to ensure that the resampled primitives blend well into the current asset.
+The underlying idea is to teleport "dead" primitives (weight $\alpha_i < 1e-6$) to primitives that are alive and update their parameters to minimize visual change.
 The parameter update of \citeauthor{kheradmand20243d} was developed for rasterization; therefore we re-derive it for analytic ray tracing.
 All dead primitives will be teleported to a live primitive which we sample with probabilities proportional to their integral.
 The 3D integral of a Gabor kernel is given by

 Consider primitives $g_{1, ..., N-1}$ being teleported to the alive primitive $g_N$.
 The new parameters are given by:

 This update keeps the density field of the mixture almost constant, except for the negligible loss of density at the location of the previously "dead" primitives.
 To further facilitate exploration, we keep the momentum statistics of Adam for the revived primitives but reset them for the sampled live primitives to discourage big movements.